loolzaaa/faster-rcnn-pytorch/README.md

 2. Some cleanup code
 3. Add some dataset support to net
 4. Add more ROI layers
-5. Fix ROI Pool layer (CPU imlementation) - doesn't work now!
-6. add requirements file
+5. add requirements file
-7. ...
+6. ...

 ## Usage:
 1. clone repo